-Located 5 miles south of Pacifica, the Devil’s Slide Trail offers spectacular ocean views along a 1.3-mile stretch of former California Highway 1 roadway.
+Located 1/2 mile south of Pacifica, the Devil’s Slide Trail offers spectacular ocean views along a 1.3-mile stretch of former California Highway 1 roadway.
 The paved multi-use trail opened in 2014, after Highway 1 was rerouted through the Tom Lantos Tunnels, giving pedestrians, hikers, runners, bicyclists and equestrians access to what was once a white-knuckle drive along the rocky coastal cliff.

 Devil’s Slide Trail is part of the California Coastal Trail, a 1,200-mile network of trails that will eventually extend from Oregon to Mexico.
 Separate lanes for hikers and directional bike traffic make the trail safe for families, including leashed dogs, and amenities include overlook areas with benches and observation scopes, interpretive signs, restrooms, drinking fountains, bike racks and pet waste stations.

 Devil’s Slide Trail is great for whale-watching and bird-watching.
 California gray whales pass going south in January and, with calves in tow, the mothers stick closer to the coastline on the return trip in spring to avoid Orcas.
 Humpbacks can be seen year-round, typically a bit farther offshore.
 Minke whales, orca, bottlenose and Risso’s dolphins, as well as solitary harbor porpoises have been spotted (bring binoculars!).
 Harbor seals, California sea lions sometimes rest on San Pedro Point, the rocky outcrop at the park’s north end.
 More rarely, a stray Stellar sea lion from the rookery on the Farallon Islands (26 miles to the west and visible on a clear day) or a roaming sea otter from Big Sur down south have been reported.